GoogleChrome/developer.chrome.com/site/en/blog/devtools-modern-web-debugging/index.md

 This is not very handy and often hard to grasp.
 As an author, you want to see and debug the code that you wrote, not the _Deployed Code_.

 To make up for it, you can now have the tree show the _Authored Code_ instead.
-They are similar to the source files you get to see in your IDE and separated from the _Deployed Code_.
+This makes the tree more closely resemble source files you get to see in your IDE, and these files are now separated from the _Deployed Code_.

 {% Img src="image/AeNB0cHNDkYPUYzDuv8gInYA9rY2/MtGlolFG9ucxykvbOEB9.png", alt="Screenshot of the file tree in Chrome DevTools showing the Authored Code.", width="800", height="479" %}

 To enable this option in Chrome DevTools, go to **Settings** > **Experiments** and check **Group sources into Authored and Deployed trees**.

-With the option enabled, the file tree now looks like this:

 {% Img src="image/AeNB0cHNDkYPUYzDuv8gInYA9rY2/XCJVoG5N9DY4Uav7cTa1.png", alt="Screenshot of DevTools’s Settings.", width="800", height="465" %}